mrjacobbloom/pattern-matcher.js/lettuce/README.md

 ## Incompatibilities

-I've made a couple changes to the language:
+I've made a handful of minor changes to the language:

 - The identifiers in let bindings and function declarations are stored as `Ident`s instead of plain old strings.
 This is done to store their location